-\textbf{Case Study.} To substantiate the specific advantages of \ours, this section conducts a further analysis of the resolution trajectories for two representative issues of varying difficulty introduced in the Motivating Example: SymPy-17630 ($>1$h) and Matplotlib-22719 ($<15$min).
-Approaching this from the perspective of agent behavioral patterns, we systematically elucidate how dynamic analysis optimizes the debugging workflow across two critical phases: \textit{Fault Localization} and \textit{Patch Generation}.
-This analysis demonstrates how the proposed approach facilitates critical breakthroughs in resolving tasks of distinct complexity.
+\textbf{Case Study.} To demonstrate the specific advantages that dynamic analysis brings in remediation, we further analyze the resolution trajectories of two issues of different difficulty from our Motivating Example: SymPy-17630 ($>1$ hour) and Matplotlib-22719 ($<15$ min).
+By examining agent behavioral patterns, we illustrate how dynamic analysis optimizes two critical phases---Fault Localization and Patch Generation---facilitating breakthroughs across different complexity levels.

-\textbf{Perspective 1: Behavioral Pattern—From Speculative Attempts to Deterministic Exploration.}In the Matplotlib-22719 scenario, the baseline agent exhibited significant uncertainty due to the opacity of runtime behaviors within the \texttt{is\_numlike} and \texttt{convert} functions.
-To compensate for this lack, the agent was compelled to generate numerous disposable exploratory scripts, such as \texttt{test\_logic.py} and \texttt{test\_vectorize.py}, spanning steps 5 through 49.
-These scripts served solely to infer internal logical boundaries via input-output correlation, representing a trial-and-error cycle that consumed substantial interaction steps and reflected a state of blind navigation.
-In contrast, \ours{} completely eliminated the need for such an inefficient elimination process.
-As illustrated in figure~\ref{fig:tracereport1}, the agent utilized the Trace Report at step 11 to explicitly identify that an empty list input erroneously activated the numerical processing branch.
-Since passing numbers to categorical axes is deprecated in Matplotlib, this action naturally triggered \texttt{\_api.warn\_deprecated}.
-This dynamic evidence bridged the cognitive gap, enabling the agent to bypass speculative scripting and pinpoint the root cause immediately.
+\textbf{Perspective 1: Behavioral Pattern: From Speculative Attempts to Deterministic Exploration.} In Matplotlib-22719, the baseline agent expended interaction steps (steps 5--49) generating disposable exploratory scripts to probe the \texttt{is\_numlike} and \texttt{convert} functions.
+Without execution visibility, it had to infer the logic boundary from input-output behavior alone.
+In contrast, \ours used the execution trace report at step 11 to identify that an empty list incorrectly entered the numerical branch and triggered \texttt{\_api.warn\_deprecated}.
+This dynamic evidence bridged the cognitive gap, enabling the agent to bypass speculative scripting and pinpoint the root cause directly.